-Sauce Labs is provider of the world’s largest continuous testing cloud for web and mobile applications.
-We will be announcing our partnership with Sauce Labs at this conference.
-We will also be demonstrating a unique integration of the AutonomiQ platform with Sauce Labs.
+Sauce Labs is a provider of the world’s largest continuous testing cloud for web and mobile applications.
+We will announce our partnership with Sauce Labs at this conference.
+We will also be demonstrating a unique integration of the AutonomIQ platform with Sauce Labs.
 I’m looking forward to supporting our new partner on the conference floor.

 So, stay tuned.
 I plan on sharing my insights and observations from the Selenium Conference with you in early July.
 If you happen to be at the conference, I would like to meet you.